conda-incubator/conda-store/conda-store-server/README.md

 ### Run tests with pytest
 ```
+# ignoring integration tests
 $ python -m pytest -m "not extended_prefix and not user_journey" tests/

+# ignoring long running tests
+$ python -m pytest -m "not extended_prefix and not user_journey and not long_running_test" tests/
 ```

 ### Run tests with code coverage